aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/exporttableoptions/_index.md

 ```

-For the description of this property, please see [getExportAsHtmlString()](../../com.aspose.cells/exporttableoptions\#getExportAsHtmlString--)
+Exports the html string value of the cells to the DataTable.

 **Parameters:**
 | Parameter | Type | Description |